wadedavis13/flowsa/DataQualityPedigreeMatrix.md

 The following table is an update of
 'Table 3 Updated Data Quality Pedigree Matrix - Flow Indicators' from [USEPA 2016 'Guidance on Data Quality Assessment for Life Cycle Inventory Data'](https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=321834) for application to FLOWSA.
-Discussion of data quality application across packages can be found in [esupy](https://github.com/USEPA/esupy/blob/main/DataQualityPedigreeMatrix.md).
+Discussion of generic data quality applications across packages can be found in [esupy](https://github.com/USEPA/esupy/blob/main/DataQualityPedigreeMatrix.md).

 Indicator | 1 | 2 | 3 | 4 | 5 | Applies to |
 ---|---|---|---|---|---|---|